 Louisiana law does not require landlords to provide interest on held security deposits.

-How Do Landlords Give Notice / What Information Do They Have to Provide in Louisiana?
+How Do Landlords Give Notice in Louisiana?

 If deductions are to be made from the security deposit, an itemized statement of deductions must be sent to the tenant’s forwarding address.